fossasia/eventyay-tickets/doc/administrator/configure.rst

 Configure pretalx
 =================

-There are two basic ways to configure pretalx: using config files or environment variables.
+You can configure pretalx in two different ways: using config files or environment variables.
 You can combine those two options, and their precedence is in this order:

 1. Environment variables
 2. The config file ``pretalx.cfg`` in the ``src`` directory, next to the ``pretalx.example.cfg``